loud2pro/star-lua/README.md

 game:send_client_message("Hello from the Star scripting API")
 ```
 ## Sending a message to global chat
-LuaGame::send_chat will display a message to you, clientsidedly
+LuaGame::send_chat will display a message to you
 ```c++
 <void> LuaGame::send_chat(<string> message)
 ```